samholtzen/tracking/README.md

 Once you have Python installed, do the following:

-1. Pull up the command line.
+1. Pull up the command terminal and navigate to the folder where you'd like to do the analysis.
 2. Clone this Github repo to the machine you will be using to do your analysis using   `git clone`.
-3. Change your directory into the newly-created folder using `cd`.
+3. Change your directory into the newly-created folder.
 3. Create a virtual environment in this folder using  `python -m venv .venv` or `python3 -m venv .venv`.
 This will create a folder called `.venv` in your working directory that will house your Python packages (modules used for analysis).
 4. Run `source .venv/bin/activate` to activate the virtual environment.
 This places you in the "container" that is the virtual environment, where you can install packages without chainging your normal workspace.
 To deactivate your virtual environment, simply run the command `deactivate`.
 5. `pip` is the primary mode of installing packages in Python.
 Pip can be told to install multiple packages at once using a `requirements.txt` file, which lists packages and their versions.
 Run `pip install -r requirements.txt` to install required packages.

+### DeepCell API Key

+To use the DeepCell models, you first need to register for a DeepCell account and receive your API key.
+This key allows you to download the DeepCell models needed for segmenting and tracking.
+Visit the [DeepCell website](deepcell.org) and follow the instructions to generate the key.

+Once you have the API key, edit your `.bashrc` or `.bash_profile` file in your home directory.
+At the end of the file, add the line `DEEPCELL_ACCESS_TOKEN=<generated API key>`.
+Exit and relaunch your command temrinal.
+This key is good for a set amount of time, so use it promptly.

 ## Workflow
 Cells must have a nuclear marker for tracking (DAPI, H2B-HaloTag, H2B-mCherry, etc).
 In addition, the cells must have fluorescence in another channel.
 The images should be `.nd2` files, which are Nikon's native file format for images.